 There’s no way for doctors to know that all of the cancer cells in your body are gone, which is why many doctors don’t use the word “cured.”
 If cancer cells do come back, it usually happens within the 5 years following the first diagnosis and treatment.

 Some cancer cells can remain unnoticed in the body for years after treatment.
 If a cancer returns after it has been in remission, it’s called a “recurrence.”
+A cancer can recur in the same place it was originally diagnosed, or it can recur in a different part of the body.
 It’s normal to be concerned that this will happen to you.
 Every situation is different, and there’s no way to predict what will happen.

 Your doctor or health care center will continue to check for signs of cancer or health problems related to your treatment.
 It’s crucial to get all recommended checkups, even if you have no symptoms.
 Follow-up care can include physical exams, blood tests, and imaging tests.